Skip to content

 Configuring recovery of embedded wallets

-Privy supports two modes of recovery for the embedded wallet: automatic and user-managed.
+Privy supports two modes of recovery for the embedded wallet on both EVM networks and Solana: automatic and user-managed.

 Automatic recovery optimizes for the simplest experience when using the wallet on a new device, whereas user-managed recovery gives the user control over how the recovery share of the wallet is encrypted.